-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Х seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not
+C8A Require Recommend Require for Some Not Used

-Submitted Used
+Submitted

 C8A SAT or ACT X

-ACT only
+C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

-C8A SAT Subject Tests only •
+C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-yea r, degree-seeking applicants for Fall 2015, please indicate which ONE of the following a pplies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with Writing Component required Y
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with Writing Component required х
+C8B ACT with writing req uired

-C8B ACT with Writing component recommended
+C8B ACT with writing recommended

-C8B ACT with or without Writing component accepted
+C8B ACT with or without writing accepted

-CoC riease illuicate now your institution i will use the SA I UI ACI willing c Jonnponent, CHECK all ınaı ap ριy.
-CSC Please indicate how your institution will use the SA T or ACT writing component. chack all that ani nlv.
+C8B If your institution will make use of the SAT in admission decisions for f

+for Fall 2018 please indicate which ONE of the following applies (regal rdless of whether th e Essay score will be

+COD in the admissions process: V

+SAT with Essay component required X

+SAT with Essay component recommended SAT with or without Essay component accepted

+Cob SAT WILL OF WILLOUT ESSAY COMPONENT ACCEPTED

-C8C Ĭ SAT essay ACT essay C8C For admission × ( х
+C8C SAT essay ACT essay

+For admission X X

-C8C For placement 000 Ear advioina
+For placement X

 C8C For advising

 C8C In place of an application essay

+C8C

-C8C As a validity check on the application essay
+As a validity check on the application essay

 C8C No college policy as of now

 C8C Not using essay component

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution use applicants' test scores for acade mic advising?

-., )

-C8D Yes No
+C8D Yes No 1

-V
+X Ī

-C8E Latest date by which SAT or ACT scores must be received for fall- 3/1 C8E Latest date by which SAT Subject Test scores must be received for fall-term admission
+C8E Latest date by which SAT or ACT scores must be received for fall- 3/1

+C8E Latest date by which SAT Subject Test scores must be received for

+fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F
+C8F If necessary, use this space to clarify your test policies (e.g., if tests ar e recommended for r some students,

+C8F

+•

 C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-C8G SAT writing
+SAT X

+Λ

-C8G ACT
+ACT

-C8G SAT Subject Tests Х
+SAT Subject Tests 1

-C8G Х
+C8G

-C8G CLEP Х
+CLEP V

-C8G Institutional Exam Х
+Institutional Exam X

 C8G State Exam (specify):

+Food on Bodin

 Freshman Profile

+Provide percentages for ALL enrolled, degree-seeking, full-time and particles and percentages for ALL enrolled, degree-seeking, full-time and particles are also as a second of the control of the contro •

-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2013, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+(freshman) students enrolled in Fall 2016, including students who began •

+international students/nonresident aliens, and students admitted under r special arrangeme ents.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2013 who submitted national standardized (SAT/ACT) test scores.
+Ca Percent and number of first-time first-year (freshman) students a nrolled in Fall 201 6 who

+C9 Percent submitting ACT scores 54% Number submitting ACT scores 1437 using the College Board's concordance tools and tables (sat.org/concordance).

+C9 25th Percentile 75th Percentile

+64% Number submitting SAT scores

+Percent submitting SAT scores

+submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+Do convert New SAT scores (2016) to Old SAT scores